elifitch/static-generator-webpack-plugin/README.md

 # static generator webpack plugin

+---

+This is a fork of [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin) that allows for dynamic paths at runtime using webpack contexts.

+---

 Minimal, unopinionated static site generator powered by webpack.

 This plugin works particularly well with universal libraries like [React](https://github.com/facebook/react) and [React Router](https://github.com/rackt/react-router) since it allows you to prerender your routes at build time, rather than requiring a Node server in production.